Python Requests: Retry Failed Requests [2024]

 Output

-In a scenario like the one we just encountered, web scraping proxies may be considered a solution.
-However, proxies aren't enough, and specific libraries and customizations are unlikely to keep up with the evolving anti-bot systems.
-That's why many developers use a web scraping API as a dedicated toolkit to avoid getting blocked.
+Web scraping proxies may be considered a solution in the above scenario.
+However, proxies aren't also enough, and specific libraries and customizations are unlikely to keep up with evolving anti-bot systems.

 Click to open the image in full screen